fabiospampinato/vscode-terminals/README.md

   "terminals": [ // Array of terminals to open
-    { // An object describing a terminal, most entries are optional "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "icon": "code", // An icon to show next to the name "command": "whoami", // Single command to run "commands": [ // Multiple commands to run
+    { // An object describing a terminal, most entries are optional "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown "description": "A terminal that runs some commands", // The description of the terminal "icon": "code", // An icon to show next to the name "command": "whoami", // Single command to run "commands": [ // Multiple commands to run